 Kent’s original vineyard, Biddenden has been owned and managed by the Barnes family since 1969.
 Today the vineyard is run by the second & third generations of the family, drawing on many years of experience in winemaking at Biddenden.

 Originally home to a 40 acre apple orchard, the Barnes family started to consider diversifying the farm in the late 1960s as apple prices began to decline.
 After listening to a feature on the BBC’s Woman’s Hour programme about English vineyards being replanted, Joyce Barnes was inspired to turn to viticulture.
 In 1969, one third of an acre of vines was planted and Biddenden Vineyards was born.

 Today our single estate vineyard spans 23 acres of gentle south facing slopes situated in a sheltered valley, just outside the picturesque Wealden village of Biddenden.
 12 different grape varieties are grown here to produce our array of award-winning White, Rosé, Red and Sparkling English wines.

-From the first Biddenden wine, which was bottled around 1972-3, production has now grown to around 80,000 bottles per year.
-All vine work on the estate is still carried out by hand, including pruning, canopy management and picking, with harvest running from mid to late September right through to November.
+From the first Biddenden wine, which was bottled in 1973, production has now grown to around 80,000 bottles per year.
+All vine work on the estate is still carried out by hand, including pruning, canopy management and picking, with harvest running from mid September right through to November.

 Great effort is made to ensure that the estate wines produced are of the highest quality, which is reflected by the number of awards we receive.